Capstones and Honors

 At least one capstone must be LIT 499.
 For most students, both capstones will be LIT 499.
 A student who takes an alternate capstone experience must complete her/his LIT 499 as the first capstone.

 LIT 499 Seminar in Research and Theory.
 In both fall and spring semesters, multiple sections are offered, each featuring one literary theory or more applied to a specific topic.
 For next semester’s topics, see the English Department website or PAWS.
 For juniors or seniors.

-To enroll in any of the LIT capstones, you must have completed LIT 201 Approaches to Literature with a C or higher.
+To enroll in LIT 499, you must have completed LIT 101 (previously LIT 202) Cultures and Canons with a grade of C or better and LIT 102 (previously LIT 201) Approaches to Literature with a C or higher.